PM laments ‘incredibly disruptive’ borders

 Senator Birmingham’s home state of South Australia has opened its borders to Queensland, the Northern Territory, Western Australia and Tasmania.

-“I’d urge the other premiers and chief ministers to think about adopting a similar stance, rather than a blanket stance that is only going to continue to harm the tourism industry in those states.”
+“I’d urge the other premiers and chief ministers to think about adopting a similar stance, rather than a blanket stance that is only going to continue to harm the tourism industry in those states,” he said.

 Labor health spokesman Chris Bowen said the premiers should not be criticised for making their own decisions.